COVID-19 Report: 369 Cases, 26 Deaths Announced Saturday; Statewide Hospitalizations Fall Below 3,700

 Dallas County

-Dallas County reported another 12 COVID-19 deaths Saturday along with 227 new cases of the virus.
+Dallas County does not report case data on Sundays, but on Saturday the county added another 12 COVID-19 deaths and 227 new cases of the virus.

 In the last seven days, Dallas County has also announced 85 deaths, an average of 12 deaths per day.
 One week ago, the county was reporting an average of 25 deaths per day.